-Portland Artist hank Pander created this 21-foot long mural for Hudson’s.
+Portland Artist Henk Pander created this 21-foot long artwork mural for Hudson’s.
 The oil painting, titled Salmon and Turkey, represents life on the Columbia River when the Hudson’s Bay Company was flourishing and its company headquarters, Fort Vancouver, was a bustling, diverse community.

 Celebrating the bounty of the Northwest, the painting depicts Columbia River Native Americans cooking salmon over an open fire as a festive meal for their family and friends.

 Andy Warhol’s Cowboys and Indians